walterhiggins/ScriptCraft/docs/api.md

  * command (name, function) - defines a command that can be used by non-operators.

- * locationToString(Location) - returns a bukkit Location object in string form.

- * getPlayerObject(playerName) - returns the Player object for a named player or `self` if no name is provided.

 Core Module - Special Variables
 ===============================